27 Items that People Forget to Bring for a Cruise

 23. Credit Card

 Having a credit card, even if you plan to use cash, is a good idea in case of emergencies.
-If you don’t use it often, it can be a good idea to call your credit card company to let the know you’re traveling, so they don’t block a legitimate purchase.
+If you don’t use it often, it’s a good idea to let your credit card company know that you’re traveling, so they don’t block a legitimate purchase.

 24. Ziplock Baggies